2021 Exploration Competition

 - feasibility (20%)

 Members’ ratings for the high risk, high reward and feasibility criteria will determine an overall score for each application.
 These scores will identify the top-rated applications to be discussed at the review committee meeting.
+An application with an overall rating of fail for either EDI or interdisciplinarity is not considered fundable.
 The multidisciplinary review committee will make a final recommendation on applications for funding to the NFRF Steering Committee.